Ukraine’s president says Russian missile hit site of Babyn Yar Holocaust memorial

 “Everyone get down,” a man yells as he exits the car.
 “Closer to the ground, further away from the glass.
 There may be one more strike.”

-From another vantage point, the bomb appears to hit close to the Babyn Yar Holocaust Memorial site, which sits just west of the tower.
+From another vantage point, the bomb appears to hit close to the Babyn Yar Holocaust memorial site, which sits just west of the tower.

 The frame of the TV tower was still standing after the strike.
 The Ukrainian Interior Ministry said that the strike on the tower interrupted service, adding that backup channels would be accessible soon.